St John’s Sixth Form

-We aim to work closely with parents and there are regular newsletters to keep them informed.
-Regular Parents’ evenings are held so that students’ progress can be discussed with subject teachers.
-The Personal Tutor will liaise with individual parents when this is appropriate.
+We aim to work closely with parents and provide email updates across the year.
+Regular Parents’ evenings take place so that students’ progress can be discussed with students, parents and subject teachers.
+Tutors will liaise with parents when appropriate.

 Many subjects include residential visits e.g. Art visits to international art galleries (Paris, Amsterdam etc), Classical Civilisation visit to Greece and Biology, Geography and Environmental Science study weeks.
-There are crosscurricular visits organised – for example to Paris and many theatre visits.
+We also run crosscurricular Sixth Form visits, including Paris and theatre visits.

 Freedom and Responsibility

-You will be expected to work beyond what is done in time tabled time and for homework.
+You will be expected to work beyond timetabled classes and for homework.
 We provide time, resources and ideas for this work which is usually assignment orientated.